chxrlix/Blimbus-Game-Obsidian-Board/Game Script/Chapter 1/Blimbus Is Missing!!!.md

 d9: "Yeah, him and a couple others."
 d10: "They suspect it's got something to do with this new string of killings."
-d11: "The Dark Prince, real dumb sounding name."
+d11: "The Dark Prince, they're callin' em."

 s7: "What kinda fuckin' edgy name is the Dark Prince?"